Effective Solutions for Septic System Drainage Problems

 Septic Tank and Cesspools……

 Yes, I just said cesspool.
 We installed a very large cesspool before the septic drain field.
 Cesspools are allowed in this county.
 We installed it just after the last septic tank.
 The drain field also got a septic filter when it left the cesspool.
+The water table at this location was over 150 feet deep.
+We installed a cesspool in the manor.
+We also added outside inspection ports and filter fabric.
+Untreated sanitary waste will not come close to the water table.

 Every cover was raised to grade for easy troubleshooting if there is a problem.
 We do not think there will be a problem If they still add septic tank bacteria from us.
 Not the hardware store or big box store stuff but actually quality septic tank bacteria purchased from us.